mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-09-13-tedwinder-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "In blue, in glasses, sitting by some photographs"
 description: "PaperFaces portrait of @tedwinder drawn with Paper by 53 on an iPad."
-image: paperfaces-tedwinder-twitter-lg
+image:
+  feature: paperfaces-tedwinder-twitter-lg.jpg
   thumb: paperfaces-tedwinder-twitter-150.jpg
 category: paperfaces
 tags:
 - PaperFaces